 How Vocational Evidence Impacts Claims Under the “Any Occupation” Definition of Disability

-When an insurance company is evaluating your claim under the “any occupation” definition of disability, vocational evidence is necessary to ascertain what transferable job skills you have and thus what other occupations you could vocationally perform.
-Often, insurance companies will argue that if you are physically and mentally capable of performing some type of work, then you are no longer entitled to LTD benefits; however, they fail to consider meaningfully whether you are capable of performing that work vocationally.
-Evidence regarding your education, your training, your prior occupations, and your prior earnings, will all inform whether you are vocationally capable of performing other work.
+Insurance companies often will argue that if you are physically and mentally capable of performing some type of work, then you are no longer entitled to LTD benefits.
+However, such companies fail to consider whether you are capable of performing that work vocationally.

-If you can only perform sedentary level work, but you do not have the vocational skills necessary to perform that work, then you may still be entitled to long-term disability benefits under the “any occupation” definition of disability, even though you are physically capable of working.
+If you can only perform sedentary-level work, but you do not have the vocational skills necessary to perform that work, then you may still be entitled to long-term disability benefits under the any occupation definition of disability, even though you are physically capable of working.

 Even mild restrictions and limitations can prevent you from performing the duties of a demanding job.
-Thus, you may be able to perform a multitude of other occupations, but if none of them meet the salary required by the gainful component, then you may still be entitled to LTD benefits under the “any occupation” definition of disability.
+Thus, you may be able to perform a multitude of other occupations, but if none of them meet the salary required by the gainful component, then you may still be entitled to LTD benefits under the any occupation definition of disability.

 What Do I Do If My Long-Term Disability Claim Has Been Denied?

 Unfortunately, insurance companies often focus only on the medical aspect of disability claims and put little weight on the vocational aspect.
 They may consider only your job title in determining the duties of your own occupation, rather than what your occupation actually required.

-The attorneys and professionals at Chisholm Chisholm & Kilpatrick LTD are experienced at analyzing vocational issues in long-term disability claims and identifying errors the insurance company may have made.
+The attorneys and professionals at Chisholm Chisholm & Kilpatrick are experienced in analyzing vocational issues in long-term disability claims and identifying errors the insurance company may have made.
 We also work with vocational experts who can analyze vocational evidence and determine what your own occupation was and what other occupations you may be qualified to perform.